petkivim/xrd4j/README.md

 HelloServiceResponseDeserializer:
 ```
+  /**
+   * This class is responsible for deserializing "request" and "response" elements of the SOAP response message
+   * returned by the Security Server.
+The type declaration "<String, String>" defines the type of request and
+   * response data, in this case they're both String.
+   */
   public class HelloServiceResponseDeserializer extends AbstractResponseDeserializer<String, String> {

     @Override
+	/**
+	 * Deserializes the "request" element.
+	 * @param requestNode request element
+	 * @return content of the request element
+	 */
     protected String deserializeRequestData(Node requestNode) throws SOAPException {
       // Loop through all the children of the "request" element
       for (int i = 0; i < requestNode.getChildNodes().getLength(); i++) {